Harbor-UCLA PSYCHIATRY

 PGY SCHEDULES

 We offer seven categorical PGY-I positions.
 The Categorical Program exposes PGY-I trainees both to psychiatry and to primary care, distributed into seven months of psychiatry and five months of medical rotations.
-In-service Psychiatry rotations include four months of inpatient wards, two months in the Adult Psychiatry Emergency Room, and one month of training in substance abuse through our Dual Diagnosis program.
+In-service Psychiatry rotations include four months of inpatient wards, two months in the Adult Psychiatry Emergency Room, and one month of training in substance abuse disorders and treatment.
 Off-service medical rotations include one month each of general Inpatient Medicine wards, Inpatient Neurology wards, Ambulatory Medicine- Adult, Ambulatory Medicine- Pediatrics, and Adult Emergency Medicine.

-Membership on an outpatient multidisciplinary team of residents, faculty, psychologists, social workers, and nurses begins in the PGY-II year.
-Concomitantly, residents have exposure to inpatient work and may continue to work with these same patients in an outpatient setting.
-In addition, residents participate in outpatient psychiatric assessments; begin psychotherapeutic work with individuals, couples, and families; and monitor the need for psychotropic medications.
+In the PGY-2 year, residents join the outpatient clinic on a half-time basis, working alongside faculty, psychologists, social workers, and nurses.
+Residents participate in outpatient psychiatric assessments; begin psychotherapeutic work with individuals, couples, and families; and monitor the need for psychotropic medications.
 Residents continue to work with many of these patients throughout their years of training, with ongoing case supervision.
-This integrated inpatient and outpatient experience early in training has been a priority for our program since 1996.
-The PGY-II year also includes the second neurology month, but it is neurology consults, not ward neurology.
+Concomitantly, residents continue their inpatient work, also spending a month each on the consultation-liaison psychiatric service and the neurology consult service.
+This integrated hospital-based and outpatient experience early in training has been a priority for our program for three decades.